Handling time is a common task for programmers. In Go, the standard library time provides the necessary capabilities.

 In computer time handling, two types of clocks are mainly involved:

-- Wall clock, also known as clock time, used to represent specific dates and times.
+- Wall clock, also known as clock time, represents specific dates and times.

 - Monotonic clocks, which always guarantee that time moves forward without the issue of wall clock rollback, making them suitable for measuring durations.

-fields are used to record wall clock and monotonic clock times, with nanosecond precision.
+The wall and ext fields are used to record wall clock and monotonic clock times with nanosecond precision.
 The bits of these fields are associated with specific information such as years, months, days, hours, minutes, and seconds.

-field records the time zone location.
-When loc
+The loc field records the time zone location.
+When loc is nil, it defaults to UTC.

 Getting time.Time